 Food and beverage companies should ensure that marketing practices are in line with national legislation and do not have harmful impacts on children’s health and development.
 Companies may wish to go beyond Mexico’s self-regulatory marketing and advertising code for food and non-alcoholic beverages, as many of the provisions are not in line with WHO recommendations, and make sure that the content of sugar, fat and salt is very clear for the Mexican consumer.
 They should also make sure that the nutritional profiles of their products are not harmful for children, and do not contribute to obesity.

 Community and Environment

 According to the Children’s Rights in the Community and Environment Index, companies operating in, or sourcing from, Mexico should exercise moderate due diligence.
-Mexico scores 3.71/10 in the Index.
+Mexico scores 3.8 out of 10 in the Index.
 Children in the country are significantly affected by violence, natural disasters and environmental challenges such as air pollution.
 To respect and support children’s rights in the community and environment, businesses should:

 Help protect children affected by emergencies